iamdap91/iamdap91.github.io/blog/git-token/index.md

 remote: Support for password authentication was removed on August 13, 2021.
 Please use a personal access token instead.
 remote: Please see https://github.blog/2020-12-15-token-authentication-requirements-for-git-operations/ for more information.
 ```
-It's been a while, but there was a time when authentication using id & pwd on GitHub stopped working.
-I've set up my PC a few times since then, and each time I had to search for the solution because I couldn't remember how to do it.
-Now that I'm setting it up again, I think I should organize the information since I keep forgetting.
+There was a time when GitHub suddenly stopped supporting authentication using ID and password.
+Since then, I've had to configure related settings multiple times, but I always forget how I did it and have to look it up again.
+Now I need to set it up once more, and this time, I'm going to write a post about it so I don't forget.

 ## Personal Access Token
-It's an alternative to passwords.
+PAT is alternative to password.

-Even if it's compromised, it doesn't grant access to the entire account, and it's safer because it has an expiration date and allows access only to the configured permissions.
+It doesn't grant access to the entire account, and it's safer because it has an expiration date and allows access only to the configured permissions.

-Of course, it's meaningless if you include all permissions and don't set an expiration date.
+Unless you didn't include all permissions and infinite expiration date.

 ### Fine-grained vs Classic
 ![comparison](./comparison.png)